Slovenj Gradec: History

 Gradec, Slovene for 'little castle', was first mentioned in a 1091 deed, then part of the Imperial March of Styria.
 The prefix Windisch (the traditional German name for Slavs in general and Slovenes in particular) was added to distinguish it from the city Graz (whose name has the same etymology).
 The modern Slovene name, Slovenj Gradec (literally: the Slovene Graz), derives from this German denomination.
 From 1180 until 1918, Slovenj Gradec belonged to the Duchy of Styria, since 1804 a crown land of the Austrian Empire.
 It was the ancestral seat of the Windisch-Graetz noble family first documented in 1220.
 Upon the dissolution of Austria-Hungary in 1918, with the rest of Lower Styria, it was included in the newly established Kingdom of the Serbs, Croats and Slovenes.

 Until 1918, the town was a German-speaking island in a Slovene-speaking area.
-In the 1880 census, the town of Slovenj Gradec was 75 percent German-speaking and 25 percent Slovene-speaking.
+In the 1880 census, the town was 75 percent German-speaking and 25 percent Slovene-speaking.
 Many inhabitants, like the family of the composer Hugo Wolf, were of mixed ethnic origin.
 After the end of World War I, many of the local German-speaking inhabitants emigrated to Austria.
 Those who remained were gradually assimilated into the now Slovene-speaking majority.
 During World War Two, the town was occupied by the Nazis and annexed to the Third Reich.
 The local Slovenes were submitted to a policy of violent Germanization and many died of various persecutions.
 The partisan insurgency developed in the area, especially in the hills to the east of the town.
 After World War II, the remaining ethnic Germans were expelled from Yugoslavia, and Slovenj Gradec lost its traditional presence of German speakers.

 From the 1950s onward, the town experienced a rapid industrialization and eventually became the unofficial economic and political center for Slovenian Carinthia.
-In 1994, it became one of the 11 towns in Slovenia with the status of City (or Urban) Municipality.
+In 1994, it became one of the 11 municipalities in Slovenia with the status of Urban Municipality.